robvanpamel/robvanpamel.github.io/_posts/2023-01-30-NDCLondon-Lookback.md

 tags: NDC Education learning
 ---

 Last week me and my colleagues went to the NDC conference in London.
-This NDC conference is a 3 day conference where you can attend several talks related to different topics like architecture, cloud, testing, .NET and many more
+This NDC conference is a 3 day conference where you can attend several talks related to different topics like architecture, cloud, testing, .NET and many more.

 Each day you can choose between 7 different tracks, whatever triggers you the most.
 If you like hands-on, there are workshops available during the conference.
 My goal was to get more up to date with latest architecture patterns and look at some AWS tracks.